• Skip to primary navigation

 • For grain-free baking powder, combine 1 part baking soda with 2 parts cream of tartar and 2 parts starch (such as potato, arrowroot, or tapioca).

 • If making bread, you need to use an 8x4 or 7.5x4.5-inch loaf pan.
 This is smaller than the traditional 9x5-inch loaf pan.
-I found my loaf pan in a 3-pack pyrex storage bundle at target and I love it - it's a perfect size!!!
+I found my loaf pan in a 3-pack Pyrex storage bundle at Target and I love it - it's a perfect size!!!
 If you don't have a small loaf pan, I recommend making muffins.
-However, if you do make this recipe in a traditional-sized loaf pan, you will need to adjust the baking time and the slices will be short.
+However, if you make this recipe in a traditional-sized loaf pan, you will need to adjust the baking time and the slices will be short.

 • For low-carb, any erythritol-based granulated sweetener will work.
 I prefer to use a Monk Fruit Erythritol Blend.
-While other sweeteners (such as allulose or xylitol) *may* work, I haven't tested them and they may cause the muffins to not set up as well as they should.
+While I usually prefer allulose in bread recipes, I haven't tested allulose in this particular recipe yet.
+As soon as I test it, I will let you know!

 • As a special gift to my readers, I've teamed up with BESTI to give you guys 10% off!
 Simply use the code "CRAVEABLE" at checkout.

-• I prefer to use ChocZero Chocolate Chips because they are low-carb, dairy, and soy-free.
-However, feel free to use any chocolate chips of choice.
+• I prefer ChocZero Chocolate Chips because they are low-carb, dairy-free, and soy-free.
+However, feel free to use any chocolate chips of your choice.

 • I highly recommend chocolate chips because the muffins are only lightly sweetened and the chocolate chips add small bursts of sweetness.
 However, you can replace the chocolate chips with chopped nuts if preferred.